-Anti-Bullying fortnight: 15th November - 26th November 2021
+Anti-Bullying fortnight: 14th November - 25th November 2022

-We do take bullying seriously and work as a whole school, especially through our PSHE programme, to do as much as we can to ensure bullying does not happen.
+We do take bullying seriously and work as a whole school, especially through our PSHE programme, to do as much as we can to ensure that bullying does not happen.
+We support children to recognise the views of others and to help them understand that identities, lifestyle choices and attitudes will differ among people, but that prejudice and intolerance are always unacceptable.
 Anti-Bullying Week is one part of our ongoing work to prevent bullying.

 In school, we will be: